 The process for protecting against DLP via image steganography with Votiro.

-For a detailed step-by-step demonstration of how an image steganography threat is constructed and executed, click here.
-If you’d like to learn more about implementing Votiro’s proprietary technology to secure your network against image steganography and other zero-day threats, please schedule a demo today.
+If you’d like to learn more about implementing Votiro Cloud to secure your network against image steganography and other zero-day threats, please schedule a demo today.